Squawkykaka/kaka-nest/assets/blog/Adding syntax highlighting to my blog software.md

 - [x] Little "mini avatars", which can show different expressions
 - [x] tags list, where you can see what posts have what tags
 - [ ] A server where it uploads to something like cloudflare pages so people can view my site.
-- [ ] A searching system and tagging system, so people can find posts based on tags.
+- [x] A tagging system, so people can find posts based on tags.
+- [ ] A searching system, using wasm
 - [ ] Live reloading the websites html, whenever changes happen
 - [ ] Add a way to generate a new post easily, and admin options when inside the website.
 - [x] Use a better font, like [Iosevka](https://github.com/be5invis/Iosevka)